-8.0.1 Telecommunication Room Requirements
+8.0.2 Telecommunication Room Requirements

-- a.
-The size of the telecommunications room should be at least 71 square feet and there shall be no electrical distribution equipment in the room. - b.
-A minimum of one meter should be provided for front, rear and side working access to the Cabinets. - c.
+- i.
+The size of the telecommunications room should be at least 71 square feet and there shall be no electrical distribution equipment in the room. - ii.
+A minimum of one meter should be provided for front, rear and side working access to the Cabinets. - iii.
 The size of the telecommunication room should be of sufficient to handle the cross connect field, associated electronic equipment, backbone and horizontal cabling and pathways.
-A minimum room size of 10 by 7 feet to serve 5000 square feet, a 10 by 9 to serve 8000 square feet, 10 by 11 feet to serve 10000 square feet of office space. - d.
-Each government buildings shall contain at least one Floor Distribution room ranging from at least 13 by 13 feet and there shall be no electrical distribution equipment in the Floor Distribution rooms. - e.
-The size of telecommunication / equipment room in buildings with (→ 300 cables) shall be a "walk in" design, i.e. capable of containing multiple standard cabinets. - f.
+A minimum room size of 10 by 7 feet to serve 5000 square feet, a 10 by 9 to serve 8000 square feet, 10 by 11 feet to serve 10000 square feet of office space. - iv.
+Each government building shall contain at least one Floor Distribution room ranging from at least 13 by 13 feet and there shall be no electrical distribution equipment in the Floor Distribution rooms. - v.
+The size of telecommunication / equipment room in buildings with (> 300 cables) shall be a "walk in" design, i.e. capable of containing multiple standard cabinets. - vi.
 All MCDAs shall have an entrance room to provide the point of demarcation for their services in the Entrance Room.

-8.0.2 Design
+8.0.3 Design

-- a.
+- i.
 The door of the telecommunication/equipment room shall open outward, slide sideways, or be removable.
-It should be fitted with a lock and be a minimum of 36 inches wide by 80 inches high; Sufficient lighting shall be provided.
+It should be fitted with a lock and be a minimum of 36 inches wide by 80 inches high - ii.
+Sufficient lighting shall be provided.
 The light switches should be located near the entrance door.
-It is preferable for the rooms to be stacked vertically to facilitate running backbone cables through them. - b.
+It is preferable for the rooms to be stacked vertically to facilitate running backbone cables through them. - iii.
 The telecommunication/equipment room shall be located in secure restricted area to which ICT personnel shall have 24-hour 7-day access.
-The room must be fitted with access control and CCTV surveillance in line with the current information security standards. - c.
-The telecommunication/equipment room shall not have false(drop) ceilings and should be sufficiently separated from EMI sources such as antennas, medical equipment, elevators, motors and generators. - d.
-When a floor has more than one telecommunication/equipment room, standards also require that they be joined by a backbone pathway. - e.
-Cable trays shall be used to lay cables instead of pulling them through a pipe. - f.
-The telecommunication/equipment shall have a raised floor of not less than 300 mm with provisions for future expansion.
+The room must be fitted with access control and CCTV surveillance in line with the current information security standards. - iv.
+The telecommunication/equipment room shall not have false(drop) ceilings and should be sufficiently separated from EMI sources such as antennas, medical equipment, elevators, motors and generators. - v.
+When a floor has more than one telecommunication/equipment room, standards also require that they be joined by a backbone pathway. - vi.
+Cable trays shall be used to lay cables instead of pulling them through a pipe.